Newsletter

 LEED is the most globally recognized green building certification, boasting over 100,000 certified buildings worldwide.
 Established in 1998, the standard has increasingly emphasized indoor air quality (IAQ) over the years.

 LEED has evolved through several versions since its launch in 1998.
-LEED v4 was introduced in 2013, and its successor, v4.1, entered Beta in 2019 but has never progressed beyond this stage.
-LEED v5 is set to replace it, with the Beta version launched at Greenbuild 2023.
+LEED v4 was introduced in 2013, and its successor, v4.1, entered Beta in 2019 but never progressed beyond this stage.
+It was officially replaced with LEED v5, which was released on April 28, 2025.

-This article focuses on a detailed comparison between the IAQ requirements in LEED v4.1 and the upgrades in the LEED v5 Beta.
+This article focuses on a detailed comparison between the IAQ requirements in LEED v4.1 and the upgrades in the LEED v5.
 The analysis will be separated into two parts: Building Operations + Maintenance (O+M): Existing Buildings, and Building Design + Construction (BD+C): New Construction.

 But first, let’s dive into some background on why LEED is expanding its focus on IAQ, and how v4.1 serves as a jumping-off point for v5’s IAQ requirements.